 Once a USB drive is write-protected, you cannot use it anymore other than as a read-only device.
 You can view files but fail to modify them.
 While this is effective in securing data stored in the device, it is also dangerous for when you forget the password you have set on the device.
-Also, if a data is encrypted, there is a risk for data loss when files are decrypted.
+Also, if data is encrypted, there is a risk for data loss when files are decrypted.

 Encryption is a common practice for securing confidential files, especially those that are used in business.
-The data becomes safer because the files cannot be accessed unless the external device is plugged in a computer.
+The data becomes safer because the files cannot be accessed unless the external device is plugged into a computer.
 Even then, access can never be gained if one does not know the decryption key to the file.
 If you fail to enter the correct key, or if you simply forgot the details such as passwords, data loss is an imminent possibility.

 Whether its Mac or Windows OS devices, Recoverit has you covered.
 You can easily restore your deleted files from password-protected USB using these few steps.

 Install and launch Recoverit Data Recovery.
 Next, connect your USB drive from where you want to recover your files.
 Click on the specific drive and let the program kick-off the recovery.

 At this stage, the Recoverit program will start to peruse over your files, searching for the files from a password-protected USB drive.

 This tool has a preview feature from where you can take on the test.
 Peruse through the populated list of files.
 These can be videos, music, photos, and other kinds of data that are USB drive protected.
 You can also, pause and resume the recovery process at a later time.